 - Provide recommendations on the appropriate mechanisms and possible forms for the EOSC governance after 2020 including business models and modes of financing, and on how the user base of the EOSC could be extended to the public sector and the industry.

-The Executive Board is supported by EOSC Secretariat, a project set up to provide an operational framework for the EOSC.
+The Executive Board was supported by EOSCsecretariat.eu, a project set up to provide an operational framework for the EOSC.

 The EOSC Strategic Implementation Plan